learnbin.net nav logo

 • Monomer volumes of each species are identical.

 Interactions can be explained in terms of pairwise interaction energies between adjacent lattice sites.
-In a binary mixture following interactions are occurred.
+In a binary mixture following interactions occur.

 • uAA = interactions between species A